McLaren MP4-21: Post-season

 Following the conclusion of the season, former driver and two-time world champion Mika Häkkinen tested the MP4-21 with a view to an F1 return.
 However, this did not materialise.

 An MP4-21 showcar is displayed at the National Motor Museum in Beaulieu, although now painted in Jenson Button's 2010 livery.
 Before its closure, MP4-21 chassis 6 was on display at the Donington Grand Prix Collection.
 An MP4-21 show car is currently for sale via F1 Authentics.
 Chassis 3, driven by Montoya in the first three Grands Prix of the season and later tested by Hamilton, sold for £2 million in early 2025.
 It had been fully restored by McLaren in 2019.

-Livery
+Sponsorship and livery

 The team's sponsorship agreement with West had come to an end in 2005.
 Emirates and Johnnie Walker are the primary sponsors of the team.

 In Bahrain, to overcome alcohol regulations, the Johnnie Walker text was replaced with "Keep Walking".
 In France, the logo was removed.
 In Turkey, it was replaced with Diageo, owner of the brand.